Architecture of Africa: African rural architecture

-Rural African architecture research has generally been viewed in a limited perspective and has widely been considered primitive in building technology and techniques.
+Rural African architecture research has generally been viewed in a limited perspective.
 Architecture as a practice in rural Africa also extends to the construction of religious dwellings as well.

 Typically, materials such as wood, metal, terra-cotta, and stone were used in the construction of armature, walls, floors, and roofing for rural homes and community buildings.
 Changes in structure and material are based on changes in the climate, what building materials are available, and the techniques and skills of an area.
 As the construction of these buildings required many individual procedures, the overall execution of constructing homes and communal dwellings within a rural village is a communal process.
 However, the owner [of the dwelling] has the most control over the construction process and is considered the master builder.